ansman/harbringer/src/doc/docs/usage.md

 The former stores requests on disk, while the latter stores them in memory.
 You can also implement your own storage by implementing the `HarbringerStorage` interface.

-Please bear in mind that the storage my be thread safe so implementing it can be challenging.
+Please bear in mind that the storage must be thread safe so implementing it can be challenging.

 ## Exporting
 You can export the requests to a file using the `exportTo` method: